 Increasingly, NPIs are integrating digital health solutions (web-based interface, e-Health apps for mobile devices, electronic pill box, serious games, etc.) as well as technology solutions (motion sensors, e-cigarette, etc.).
 They do not include surgery, radiation therapy, gene therapy or drug treatments, which are also called conventional therapies in this blog.

-The effects of #NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by clinical trials).
-The demonstration of their efficacy relies on the principles of Evidence-Based Medicine, as implemented in randomized controlled trials and meta-analyses, the most rigorous and reliable research protocols available today.
+The effects of NPIs on people’s health and quality of life are direct (via identified mechanisms and processes) and occur in the midterm (1-6 months); they are observable (exceeding a single satisfaction instance), significant (greater than placebo effects) and verified (proven by clinical trials).
+The demonstration of their efficacy relies on the principles of Evidence-Based Medicine, as implemented in randomized controlled trials and meta-analyses, the most rigorous and reliable research protocols available today (Ninot, 2019).

 Hence, NPIs should therefore not be confused with general health promotion programs within the broader contexts of home improvement, environmental or social reorganization or legislative regulation.
 They do not fall within the scope of cosmetics either, whose purpose is purely aesthetic.
 Lastly, they are designed to benefit patients directly, not their loved ones or their support networks, be they personal or professional.